rks101/eglinux/README.md

 ```

 Q. How do you hide a command from the bash shell history?
 Suppose you did not want to reveal something :)
 A. Try prefixing the command with one or more spaces

 ```
   compgen -abckA function > compgen_help.txt       <== command with one or more spaces as prefix won't appear in history.
-Check using the Up arrow key
+Check using the Up arrow key or history
 ```

 ----